mayan-edms/Mayan-EDMS/docs/intro/features.rst

 * Color coded tagging.

-  * Labeled and color coded tags that are intituitive.
+  * Labeled and color coded tags can be assigned for intuitive recognition.

 * Staging folders to receive scanned documents directly from network attached scanners.